Sienci-Labs/Resources/addons/addons-common/addons-tls.md

     ![](/_images/_addons/addons_common/addons_tls-tooltimeline.jpg){.aligncenter .size-medium}

+1. Install the **end mill** you are starting your job with.

 1. With your stock material secured on the wasteboard, set your X, Y Z zeros by either using a touch plate or manually.

 1. Press **Run Job**!
 The tool change wizard will pop up, you will be prompted to either probe the tool length or do a full tool change.

-    Select the **probe tool length option** - this causes the machine to move upwards to a safe height, then will move to probe the TLS.
+    Select the **Only probe tool length** option - this causes the machine to probe the TLS with your installed end mill.

     Finally it will start your job.
 The spindle will spin up, and the machine will start cutting!